BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

     - Go to Woocommerce Backends.
     - Add Backend Credentils to Import Product Attributes.
     - Click 'Import Product Attributes' button to Import the Product Attributes from Woocommerce.
+    - Click 'Import Attribute Value' button to Import the Product Attributes Value from Woocommerce.
 * Product Categories Import:
     - Go to Woocommerce Backends.
     - Add Backend Credentils to Import Product categories.